1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 7.4.
 When to See a Specialist

-If lifestyle changes fail after 4–6 weeks, talk to a gastroenterologist.
-Dr. Bharat Pothuri at Houston GI Consultants says, “Early evaluation can prevent complications and guide you to the right treatment.”
+If lifestyle changes fail after 4-6 weeks, consult a gastroenterologist.
+Dr. Bharat Pothuri of Houston GI Consultants says, “Early evaluation can prevent complications and guide proper treatment.”

 Authoritative Resources

-By adopting these bedtime routines and simple lifestyle changes, you can sleep more soundly and keep nighttime acid reflux under control.
-Gastrodoxs hopes you find relief—and sweet dreams—in Houston and beyond.
+Adopting these bedtime routines and simple lifestyle changes can help you sleep better and keep nighttime acid reflux under control.
+Gastrodoxs wishes you relief—and sweet dreams—in Houston and beyond.

 Bharat Pothuri